'Not enough has changed,' Advocates Say Richmond Police Have More To Do

 Chief Smith supported the creation of a board, has raised concerns about the CRB having final disciplinary authority over officers.

-But Costan said it’s important that an independent body be able to review the conduct of police officers.
+But Coston said it’s important that an independent body be able to review the conduct of police officers.

 The city is also relying on recommendations from another panel.
 The Task Force to Reimagine Public Safety released a report in November with 15 police reform recommendations.
 Smith said in his interview with VPM that his department is working diligently to implement those recommendations.